What is a camping hammock?

 Hammocks keep you cooler, so ensure you’re prepared for camping in all climates.

 Not all straps are created equal.
-Find straps that have multiple hanging points to create perfect fit.
+Find straps that have multiple hanging points to create the perfect fit.

 There are a variety of sizes in hammocks for camping.
 Decide how much room you need.